 Backyard Trampoline Safety and a Homeowner's Liability

-Trampolines help your kids burn off excess energy, and they're a great weight loss tool for you.
-However, the American Academy of Pediatrics recommends that all consumers avoid using trampolines because unsafe use of this backyard toy can cause head and neck injuries, fractures and sprain.
-As a homeowner, don't set up a backyard trampoline until you find out more about your liability.
+Trampolines help your kids burn off excess energy, and they're a great weight-loss tool for adults.
+However, the American Academy of Pediatrics recommends that consumers avoid using trampolines because unsafe use can cause head and neck injuries, fractures, and sprains.
+As a homeowner, don't set up a backyard trampoline until you understand your liability.

 Check Your Homeowners Insurance Policy

-Trampolines are fun, but the expenses could quickly outweigh any enjoyment.
-Some insurance companies will not insure your home if you have a trampoline.
-They may either cancel your policy or exclude coverage for any trampoline-related injuries.
-Either way, you'll be personally liable for any injuries that occur.
+Trampolines are fun, but the expenses from an injury can quickly outweigh that enjoyment.
+Some insurance companies will not insure a home if it has a trampoline; others may cancel a policy or exclude coverage for trampoline-related injuries, leaving you personally liable.

 Set It Up Properly

-*Follow the manufacturer's instructions when setting up and using the trampoline.
+• Follow the manufacturer's instructions for assembly and use.

-*Remove tree branches and other hazards located nearby.
+• Remove tree branches and other hazards nearby.

-*Provide adequate padding on the springs as you prevent pinching.
+• Provide adequate padding on the springs to prevent pinching.

-*Inspect the trampoline and all its parts regularly for wear and tear.
+• Inspect the trampoline and all parts regularly for wear and tear.

 Provide Constant Supervision

 Guests who are injured while using your trampoline can sue you.
-Be sure you provide constant supervision to ensure everyone practices safe jumping.
-That means only one person at a time should jump, and no one should do somersaults or flips, two major causes of spine injuries.
+Provide constant supervision so everyone follows safe-jumping rules: only one person at a time should jump, and no one should attempt somersaults or flips, which are major causes of spine injuries.

 Fence-In Your Yard